-Whether you are home or not your Husky needs to stay cool.
-In hot environments that might mean a room that is cooled or air conditioned, or at least very well insulated from the heat.
+Whether you are at home or not, your husky needs to stay cool.
+In hot environments that might mean a room that is cooled or air-conditioned, or at least very well insulated from the heat.
 It is probably not enough to leave a Husky in a shaded area if that is only marginally cooler than a sunny area.
-Take the hint: if your dog howls to be let inside to where it is cooler then that could be a sign he or she is too hot outside.
+Take the hint: if your dog howls to be let inside to where it is cooler, then that could be a sign is too hot outside for your husky.

 Other things to keep in mind

 - Concrete and brick floors and walls can absorb a lot of heat and radiate it out for days.
-Your dog might feel better lying on wooden or some other insulated material that will not retain so much heat.
+Your dog might feel better lying on wooden or some insulating material that will not retain so much heat.
 This especially goes for the dog’s sleeping area or kennel.

 - Don’t leave your dog in the car!
 A car’s temperature can escalate to extreme levels in just minutes.
 If you wouldn’t leave your child in the car then it’s no place for a dog either.

-- Keep in contact with your local Siberian Husky club or breeder who can give you some further advice specific to your environment.
-Yes there are even Husky breeders in Hawaii where you think Huskies might struggle.
-Check out Facebook where some groups are being formed such as the Siberian Husky Owners of Hawaii.
+- Keep in contact with your local Siberian Husky club or breeder who can give you some further advice specific to your environment

 Raising a Siberian Husky puppy in a warm or tropical climate is not difficult and just requires some common sense.
 Shade and cool during the day, exercise on the fringes of daylight, and lots of water to cool down.
 It might not be the environment the Husky was bred for, but your dog can and will survive if you give them a helping hand.